Market Review: Completed

-The AEMC is conducting a review of the Gas Supply Guarantee at the request of energy ministers.
+The AEMC conducted a review of the Gas Supply Guarantee at the request of Energy Ministers.

-The review, to be completed by First Quarter 2022, is to consider whether the Gas Supply Guarantee should continue in either its current or an amended form.
+The review considered whether the Gas Supply Guarantee should continue in either its current or an amended form.

-On 29 July 2021 the AEMC published a draft report for the Review of the Gas Supply Guarantee.
+On 4 November 2021the AEMC published a final report for the Review of the Gas Supply Guarantee.

-- the Australian Government to extend the term of the Gas Supply Guarantee another three years to March 2026.
+- the Australian Government extend the term of the Gas Supply Guarantee another three years to March 2026

-- that an assessment on the long term need of the Gas Supply Guarantee be carried out prior to the conclusion of this extended period.
+- that an assessment on the long term need for the Gas Supply Guarantee be carried out prior to the conclusion of this extended period

 On 11 March 2021 the AEMC published a consultation paper which sought stakeholder input on whether a mechanism is still required, and if so, whether it should be in its current, or another, form.
 The Commission received 11 submissions, which can be found below.